 Now that we have a program, we need to be able to compile and run it.
 While there is no built in way to program Swift in Windows 10, there is a work around.
 Han Sangjin has created a compiler for Swift which is available for download from Github.
 Download and install the Swift for Windows application using the instructions provided in the link.

-If you decide that Swift is for you and plan to work with it on OS X, there are a wealth of tools out there to help you.
+If you decide that Swift is for you, there are a wealth of tools out there to help you.
 Once you’ve got a basic grasp of the environment, why not try a few beginner projects to bring your knowledge to life?

 If you are a Linux user looking to code iOS apps, here’s how to code in Swift with Ubuntu.